Ang Probinsyano season 9

-The ninth and final season of Ang Probinsyano began airing on August 23, 2021, and ended on August 12, 2022, on Kapamilya Channel and Cine Mo! (on cable and satellite TV providers) and through a block-time agreement with A2Z (on analog free TV in Metro Manila only and digital TV nationwide) and TV5 (on nationwide free TV stations).
-It is also available on-demand via iWantTFC.
+The ninth and final season of Ang Probinsyano began airing on August 23, 2021, and concluded on August 12, 2022, on the Kapamilya Channel and Cine Mo! through cable and satellite television providers.
+It was also broadcast via a blocktime agreement with A2Z (on analogue free TV in Metro Manila only and on digital TV nationwide) and TV5 (on nationwide free TV stations).
+The season is available on demand via iWantTFC (now known as iWant).
 The series stars Coco Martin as P/Maj.
-Ricardo Dalisay, together with an ensemble cast, following the celebration of 6th anniversary on air.
-This is also part of the 7th anniversary for the final weeks of airing.
+Ricardo Dalisay, together with an ensemble cast, following the programme's sixth anniversary on air.
+The season also coincided with the programme's seventh anniversary during its final weeks on air.